muireall/github.io/content/julians-should-know.md

 Similarly, there are [mathematical operators](https://docs.julialang.org/en/v1/base/math/) in base Julia it's worth knowing exist: `mod2pi` and `rem2pi` and the functions `sincos`, `cis`, `sinpi`, `sind`, and so on for trigonometry saving some effort and numerical exactness; similarly, `expm1` and  `log1p`; `hypot` and `LinearAlgebra.norm` for vector norm calculations avoiding overflow and underflow; various other utilities like `clamp` and  `mod1`.

-The manual's [noteworthy differences from other languages](https://docs.julialang.org/en/v1/manual/noteworthy-differences/) mentions an nice assortment of features and conventions even if you're not coming from MATLAB, R, Python, C/C++, or Common Lisp.
+The manual's [noteworthy differences from other languages](https://docs.julialang.org/en/v1/manual/noteworthy-differences/) mentions a wide assortment of features and conventions even if you're not coming from MATLAB, R, Python, C/C++, or Common Lisp.

 Stefan Karpinski's 2019 talk [The Unreasonable Effectiveness of Multiple Dispatch](https://www.youtube.com/watch?v=kc9HwsxE1OY) is great if you want to understand why some people like Julia so much, along with some of the choices Julia makes as a language.{% note() %} I don't know if it belongs in the canon, but my favorite JuliaCon talk may be [Taking Vector Transposes Seriously](https://www.youtube.com/watch?v=C2RO34b_oPM) from Jiahao Chen in 2017.
 It's about Julia pre-1.0, so be careful—for example, these days the single quote gives you the adjoint, not the transpose. {% end %}